edible garden trail

 14 pundi lane, NORTH katoomba

 Large vegie patch with raised beds using hugelkultur method and significant areas to attract pollinators.
-Fruit trees in containers.
+Chooks and fruit trees in containers.

 No parking in Lane.